skelviper/Genomics/README.md

 # Genomics
-Homework solution for Genomics by ZY in Wuhan University
+Homework solutions for Genomics by ZY in Wuhan University